Nurse Practitioner vs Doctor: What’s the Difference?

 - Take the appropriate APRN certification examination

-- Apply for state APRN license
+- Apply for a state APRN license

 - Attend a four-year college and obtain a Bachelor’s degree

-- Take required pre-med classes
+- Take the required pre-med classes

-- Take MCAT exam
+- Take the MCAT exam

 - Apply to medical school

-- Complete medical school and residency program
+- Complete medical school and a residency program

 - Complete fellowship (if appropriate)